 The Caldwells have a particular interest in public speaking and the oral interpretation of poetry.
-The Caldwell Poetry Award also recognizes students who excel in performing their work, demonstrating the transformative power of the spoken word.
+The Caldwell Poetry Award therefore recognizes students who also excel in performing their work, thus demonstrating the transformative power of the spoken word.
 This category falls into two parts:

-- Original work; Students will recite their own poems.
+- Original work: Students will recite their own poem. (one poem only)

-- Interpretive work; Students will give an oral interpretation of another poet's work.
+- Interpretive work: Students will give an oral interpretation of another poet's work. (one poem only)

-We have a category for students who are former LHSP members and are still at U-M. LHSP alum may submit written poems, or performance pieces, as noted above, but will be judged in a separate category.
-The same due dates also apply.
+Former Lloyd Scholars still at U of M (2019-2020, 2020-2021, and 2021-2022) may also submit written poems or performance pieces, as noted above, but will be judged in a separate category.
+The same due dates and application process applies.